Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Methods

 Star-forming regions are some of the most difficult regions in which to classify objects, due to extinction, PAH emission, foreground and background stars, background galaxies, and, of course, YSOs.
 YSOs have a wide variety of spectral types, with the peak wavelength of their distributions varying rapidly with age.
 A YSO is generally characterized as a point source with a circumstellar dust component, be this an envelope or disk.
 The signatures of YSOs can be easily confused with other objects, however, as described with the previous test.
 In this section, we test SESHAT on Spitzer data from the Spitzer Extended Solar Neighborhood Archive (SESNA; R.A.
 Gutermuth et al., in prep) of star-forming regions.

 The SESNA catalogs are a rigorously tested and well-defined set of catalogs of several star-forming regions, varying in both distance from the Sun and environment (e.g., those highly irradiated by massive stars or quiescently collapsing).
 These data have been homogeneously analyzed to identify the following types of objects: YSOs (in their various classes of evolution), galaxies (both unresolved star-forming and AGN), field stars, and knots of shocked emission.
 SESNA thus allows us to test SESHAT on several different regions with homogeneously classified catalogs.
-In the following demonstration, we test on those objects with data in \textit{all} bands.

-We used fits to the three clouds nearest to the Sun (Ophiuchus, Taurus, and Corona Australis) plus the Orion A+B clouds, in the SESNA catalog to aid in the building of our synthetic sample of YSOs (see previous section).
+We used fits to photometry of YSOs in the three clouds nearest to the Sun (Ophiuchus, Taurus, and Corona Australis) plus the Orion A+B clouds, in the SESNA catalog to aid in the building of our synthetic sample of YSOs (see previous section for further discussion).
 As such, we exclude objects in those regions from our test set.
-As well, the Pipe Nebula contain several artifacts leading to less dependable categorization of YSOs and suffer from high contamination rates due to its location within the Galactic plane.
+As well, the Pipe Nebula data contain several artifacts, leading to less dependable categorization of YSOs, and suffers from high contamination rates due to its location within the Galactic plane.
 Thus, we also exclude its objects from our test set.
 Similarly, the data for Cygnus X were processed differently in comparison to the rest of the sample.
 Cygnus X is located at a much greater distance than the rest of the clouds, and has a very massive spatial extent.
 The distance measurements of this region may then be uncertain.
 Furthermore, Cygnus X has a higher rate of field stars (due to its distance and spatial extent), a higher rate of patches of bright nebulosity, and is shallower in the IRAC bands.
 UK Infrared Deep Sky Survey Galactic Plane Survey \citep[UKIDSS GPS][]{Lucas2008} rather than 2MASS data were used for Cygnus X as well.
 Due to the variety of these factors, we elected to also exclude Cygnus X from our test set.